 The Syrian regime has a choice to make.
 A pathway into compliance, with all rights and privileges restored is open to them, if they choose to take it.
-For now it seems that is not their intention and perhaps it never was.
+For now, it seems that is not their intention and perhaps it never was.

-Mr Chair, on a more positive note the United Kingdom would like to pay tribute to the staff of the Technical Secretariat for their continued efforts on behalf of all States Parties to understand and resolve all issues related to Syria's chemical weapons programme.
+Mr Chairperson, on a more positive note the United Kingdom of Great Britain and Northern Ireland would like to pay tribute to the staff of the Technical Secretariat for their continued efforts on behalf of all States Parties to understand and resolve all issues related to Syria's chemical weapons programme.

-Thank you Mr Chair
+Thank you.